jackcrosbie/King-K-Ms1/README.md

 Attached is the color pallete I worked from:
 (https://coolors.co/02010a-04052e-140152-22007c-0d00a4)

+I also used the azure colour to make text standout against the darker colours used for the backgrounds.

 #### Typography

 I used a combination of Lato and Roboto for my project.
 The Lato was used predominately for headings while the Roboto was used for the content and paragraphs.
 I used sans-serif as a fallback in case the fonts were not imported properly or failed to work with a specific browser.